patrickfav/density-converter/README.md

 # ![logo](src/main/resources/img/density_converter_icon_36.png) Density Image Converter Tool for Android and iOS

 This is a simple tool that helps **converting single or batches of images** to **Android** and **iOS** specific formats and density versions given the base scale.
-It has a **graphical** and **command line** interface and supports changing of compression types
+It has a **graphical** and **command line** interface and supports a wide array of image types for reading and conversion including PNG, JPEG, SVG and PSD.
-(e.g. png -> jpeg).
 Using advanced scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.

 Usage: